 Our knowledge and insights on various topics surrounding workplace change are routinely sought out by partners in the industry.
 Furniture manufacturer Knoll, for instance, commissioned our team to produce two white papers on important subjects recently.
 The first white paper is entitled Communicating Workplace Change and focuses on the who, why, what, when, and how of change communication.
 The topic of the second white paper is Selling Upward – Securing Leadership Buy-In for Workplace Change; because even the best laid plans for a workplace initiative can be derailed if the top decision makers aren’t on board.

-We’re also proud to share with interested parties a white paper we developed for Citrix Online entitled The Business Case for Web Commuting.
+We’re also proud to share with interested parties a white paper we developed for Citrix Online entitled The Business Case for Web Commuting–simply fill out the form below to request any of these documents.